 Best Fishing: Lakes: Buggs Island.
 Rivers: James, Mattaponi, Pamunkey, Rappahannock, Staunton, Appomattox, and Potomac tributaries in Virginia.

 Fishing Techniques: March through May are the best months, but they are caught year round.
-Use heavy tackle with cut bait, live herring, shad, or peeler crabs.
+Use heavy tackle with cut bait or peeler crabs.
 Best at night or low-light conditions.

 Common Names: English brown trout, German brown trout, European trout.